-The December 2017 food security supplement questionnaire content was unchanged from the December 2016 survey except for the date.
-However, beginning in 2015 and continuing in 2017 there were changes from previous years in how the Census Bureau processes some variables.
+The December 2018 food security supplement questionnaire content was unchanged from the December 2017 survey except for the date.
+However, beginning in 2015 and continuing in 2018 there were changes from previous years in how the Census Bureau processes some variables.
 The Census Bureau is no longer releasing continuous variables on public-use data files.
 Continuous variables are now categorized to reduce the risk of disclosure (see Table 1).
 This change affects CPS-FSS variables on food spending and SNAP benefit amount.
 ERS analysis of the food spending variables suggests that the recoding has little effect on the calculation of median food spending.
 However, data on food spending and SNAP benefit amount are not precisely comparable with corresponding data from previous years, and users should be cautious with the use of these variables.
 Users should refer to the codebook for recoded values.
 Researchers who wish to use continuous food spending or SNAP benefit variables in their analysis will need to apply for access to the confidential CPS-FSS data through the U.S. Census Bureau.

 Table 1.
-U.S. Census Bureau categorization guidelines for continuous variables in the CPS-FSS
+U.S. Census Bureau Categorization Guidelines for Continuous Variables in the CPS-FSS

-Original variable value Categorization value
+Original Variable Value 1 Categorization Value

 0 0

 1-7 4

 8-999 Round to nearest 10

 1,000-49,999 Round to nearest 100

-&lt;sup>1All variables are top-coded at specified values as indicated in the codebook.
+1All variables are top-coded at specified values as indicated in the codebook.

-In 2017, there were changes to the topcode values of two edited food spending variables.
-For variable "HETS70" the 2016 topcode value was 200, and in 2017 it was changed to 170.
-For variable "HETS80" the 2016 topcode value was 620, and in 2017 it was changed to 640.
+In 2018, there were changes to the topcode values of some edited food spending variables.
+For variable "HETS20" the 2017 topcode value was 400, and in 2018 it was changed to 450.
+For variable "HETS70" the 2017 topcode value was 165, and in 2018 it was changed to 200.
+For variable "HETS80" the 2017 topcode value was 635, and in 2018 it was changed to 650.
+For variable "HETSP30" the 2017 topcode value was 700, and in 2018 it was changed to 675.

-A Spanish-language version of the Food Security Supplement was implemented in the survey instrument beginning in 2014 and continuing in 2017.
+A Spanish-language version of the Food Security Supplement was implemented in the survey instrument beginning in 2014 and continuing in 2018.
 The variable "HUSSPCK1" indicates whether the Spanish-language questionnaire was used for the interview.
 The Spanish language questionnaire is available on the ERS website.

 Revised metropolitan statistical areas (MSAs) and principal cities within them were delineated by the Office of Management and Budget in 2013, based on revised standards developed by the U.S. Census Bureau in collaboration with other Federal agencies.
 The revised delineations were implemented beginning with the 2014 Food Security Supplement as part of the monthly labor force interview and recodes.
-Food security statistics by area of residence for 2017 are comparable with those from 2014 and later, but are not precisely comparable with corresponding statistics from earlier years.
+Food security statistics by area of residence for 2018 are comparable with those from 2014 and later, but are not precisely comparable with corresponding statistics from earlier years.